Fort Stewart SRU recognized with Army Medicine’s Best SRU Award for Excellence

 |0

-This work, Fort Stewart SRU recognized with Army Medicine’s Best SRU Award for Excellence, by Patrick Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Stewart SRU recognized with Army Medicine’s Best SRU Award for Excellence, by Gustave Rehnstrom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Stewart SRU recognized with Army Medicine’s Best SRU Award for Excellence

 LEAVE A COMMENT

-Note: Editor’s Note: Contributing authors Zach Rehnstrom and Patrick Young, Winn ACH Public Affairs.